-There is little known about St Anne's Well, an ancient holy well.
-Originally called Wealletune after the place-name Welton, East Yorkshire.
-It was adopted by Christianity and re-named St Anne's Well in c.1080.
-Prior to that it is believed to have been a place of pagan ritual, the well being a portal to the Otherworld.
-It's particularly meaningful to me as I played around the site of the well as a child.
-Unaware of the history beneath my feet at that time, I continue to be drawn back there in dreams.
+There is little known about St Anne's Well, an ancient holy well originally called Wealletune, after the place-name Welton in East Yorkshire.
+It was adopted by Christianity and renamed St Anne's Well around 1080.
+Prior to this, it is believed to have been a site of pagan ritual, with the well serving as a portal to the Otherworld.
+This place holds particular meaning for me, as I played around the site of the well as a child.
+Unaware at the time of the history beneath my feet, I find myself continuing to be drawn back there in dreams.

-The well has been covered with stone slabs for a long time, a tree has tried to grow over it.
-It has been sheltered here over the years in the grounds of Welton House, a large estate which was demolished in 1952.
+The well has long been covered with stone slabs, and a tree has attempted to grow over it.
+Over the years, it has remained sheltered within the grounds of Welton House, a large estate that was demolished in 1952.

-An archeological report made of an area near the well recovered early prehistoric, Iron Age, Roman and early medieval pottery from a layer of ‘hillwash’ above the natural chalk; the presence of these pottery fragments testifies to early settlement in the vicinity of the site, including some which could date to the late 11th century, when the well came into being.
+An archaeological report from an area near the well uncovered early prehistoric, Iron Age, Roman, and early medieval pottery in a layer of ‘hillwash’ above the natural chalk.
+The presence of these pottery fragments testifies to early settlement in the vicinity of the site, including some that may date to the late 11th century, when the well came into being.

 Welton House 1923 |

-I was fortunate to be granted access to the site recently and was delighted to discover the well and natural spring which is still seeping from the ground.
+I was fortunate to be granted access to the site recently and was delighted to discover the well and natural spring, still seeping from the ground.
 For at least a thousand years, this ancient spring has served a multitude of needs.
 I hope to convey a sense of this timeless promise in the photographs below.

 The water is trickling into here.
 The well itself is about 3 metres to the right. |